stagerightlabs/daily-kaizen/entries/2020/may/2020_05_07_javascript_number_toprecision.md

 Topic of the Day: Javascript's `Number.prototype.toPrecision()`

-`toPrecision()` is a method on the number prototype that lets present numbers with a specific number of significant digits.
+`toPrecision()` is a method on the number prototype that lets us present numbers to a specific number of significant digits.
 It returns a string; it does not change the number itself.

 For example: